Louisa Chatterley: Life

 Louisa Simeon was born in Piccadilly on 16 October 1797 to Madame Simeon.
-From the age of three she was sent to convents, a boarding school and finally a seminary by her milliner mother.
+From the age of three she was sent by her milliner mother to a convent near Liverpool, a boarding school in Bath and finally a seminary in London.

-She married the actor William Simmonds Chatterley, at Bedminster, on the 11th of August 1813.
+She married the actor William Simmonds Chatterley, at Bedminster, on 11 August 1813.
 The two of them both enjoyed some success.
 Louisa took the name "Mrs Chatterley" and worked regularly in comedic roles in Bath and London.
 It was said that she was particularly adept at playing a French woman.
 She appeared in well known plays including The Rivals, She Stoops to Conquer, and Twelve Precisely, where Chatterley was required to play twelve different roles as she tests the character of a lover.
 In the winter of 1821 Mrs Chatterley was earning 12 guineas a week employed at Covent Garden.

 Louisa was painted in the role of Lady Teazle by George Clint and sketched by Rose Emma Drummond.

 She went on to have a relationship with William Edward Taylor Christmas whilst still nominally married to William Chatterley.
 Christmas was a clerk at Hoares bank who had married a rich widow after he had been asked by the bank to advise her on her affairs.
 This was considered acceptable behaviour until he started a relationship with Chatterley.
 The rich widow was annoyed at Louisa's behaviour and tried to get her mother, Madame Simeon, to intercede.
 Meanwhile, the bank sacked him citing the poor example his lifestyle set to have one of their clerks in a relationship with "an actress".
 As it turned out the bank was to remember Christmas as he was discovered to have embezzled thousands of pounds.
 Some suspected this was to fund his time with Chatterley.
 Christmas was sentenced to be transported for 14 years and in 1825 he wrote an apology to the bank asking for leniency.
 They arranged for him to get an office job where he was again found to be forging documents.